The Last Girl

 by Rose Solari

-Readers familiar with Solari’s previous, prize-winning work will recognize the wholehearted lyricism of her elegiac moments, while delighting in a new linguistic inventiveness.
-Those coming to the poet’s work for the first time will be impressed with her range of tones, with how gracefully she sweeps the reader from dark to light, from pain to joy, composing a particular and penetrating music which lingers long after the book is closed.
+Readers familiar with Solari’s previous, prize-winning work will recognize the whole-hearted lyricism of her elegiac moments, while delighting in a new linguistic inventiveness.
+Those coming to the poet’s work for the first time will be impressed with her range of tones, with how gracefully she sweeps the reader from dark to light, from pain to joy, weaving a particular and penetrating word-magic that lingers after the book is closed.
 The poems in this collection represent a writer working at the peak of her powers, possessed of technical mastery, fierce perception, and a tender but unsentimental heart.